Interventions for neurological conditions

 - Feedback given after completion of every task (early stage of learning)

-- Bandwidth feedback- feedback only given if movement is outside of the designated range
+- Bandwidth feedback — feedback only given if the movement is outside the designated range

-- Skill acquisition leads to the skill being applied in varied situations and environments successfully
+- Skill acquisition leads to the skill being generalized and applied successfully in varied situations and environments

 - This occurs after the patient is deemed proficient in the original skill